-The Bastow Institute of Educational Leadership and Cambridge Education would like to offer all past, present and aspiring Business Managers the opportunity to attend to two free events:
+The Bastow Institute of Educational Leadership and Cambridge Education would like to offer all past, present and aspiring Business Managers the opportunity to attend this free event:

 Masterclass - Wednesday 23 August 2017

 This day will provide you with an opportunity to stretch your understanding of your role as an effective leader.
 The 2017 program will offer three sessions focusing on areas that extend your leadership skills and provide you with opportunities for support and challenge.
 Facilitated by experienced presenters, the Masterclass delivers collaborative learning opportunities that focus on the Advanced and Entrepreneurial levels of the Leadership Development Continuum.

 What do you enjoy most about being a Cambridge Education facilitator?

 Working as a Cambridge Education facilitator, it is really important to me to be part of a network of experienced and highly qualified professionals.
 Each Cambridge Education facilitator brings a wealth of understanding arising from our very different backgrounds, which means that together we are able to meet the needs of schools across the state and within all sectors.
 Being part of this network enables me to continue on my journey of learning and growing.

 What has been your career highlight?

 I have been exceptionally fortunate to be someone who has thoroughly enjoyed every aspect of my career.
 However, one of the greatest privileges of my 40 years in education was to coach, mentor, support and challenge principals and senior teams in the schools that belong to United Learning – a large UK educational management organisation.
 Working with and making a difference for hugely diverse schools across the whole of England was immensely rewarding and humbling.

 What key strategies have assisted you in your role as Cambridge Education facilitator?